SwiftGGTeam/the-swift-programming-language-in-chinese/BasicTypes.rst

 Numbers
 -------

 Swift provides :term:`integers` and :term:`floating-point numbers` in :term:`signed and unsigned` forms up to 128 bits in size.
-These basic numeric types follow a similar naming convention to C. An 8-bit unsigned integer is a ``UInt8``, and a signed 64-bit floating-point number is a ``Float64``.
+These basic numeric types follow a similar naming convention to C, in that an 8-bit unsigned integer is a ``UInt8``, and a signed 64-bit floating-point number is a ``Float64``.
 However, unlike C, these base types have capitalized names (``UInt8`` rather than ``uint8``).
 All types have capitalized names in Swift, and numbers are no exception.
 (See the :doc:`ReferenceManual` for a complete list of numeric types.)

 .. glossary::